Blog

 Kathy Duckett

 My bachelor’s degree had 10 weeks of training in home health, which is very unusual.
-Most nursing students get a day or two.
+Most nursing programs don’t offer any home health-specific training.
 I got an entire semester, and from that point on, I was hooked.
 I’ve spent the last 30-plus years carrying a bag, supervising nurses, running agencies, building specialty programs, and, more recently, helping technology teams understand what clinicians actually need.
 And after all that time, the thing I keep coming back to is that home health was designed to do something very specific, and we’ve buried that purpose under so much documentation that we can barely see it anymore.

 People Heal Better at Home